udoschneider/package_url_ex/README.md

 ## License

-PackageUrl is released under the Apache License 2.0 - see the [LICENSE](LICENSE) file.
+PackageUrl is released under the MIT License - see the [LICENSE](LICENSE) file.